jeremytammik/tbc/a/2050_modeless.md

 ####<a name="6"></a> LLM Arena

-Are yoiu interested in comparing results from various different LLMs?
+Are you interested in comparing results from various different LLMs?

 The [LMSYS Chatbot Arena](https://arena.lmsys.org/) supports benchmarking LLMs and VLMs in the wild and provides a chatbot arena leaderboard: